 Step 2: Attach a Shadow Root to the Element

 After you have picked your HTML element, in the next step, you have to attach a Shadow Root to the HTML element using JavaScript.
-The Shadow Root is the starting point of your Shadow DOM.
-All the HTML and CSS will go to the Shadow Root.
+This root is where all isolated content and styles will live.
+All HTML and CSS elements will go to the shadow root.

 Code: